mugger007/project_wedding_polymarket/README.md

 3. Browse the markets on the home page and click any one to see the question and current odds.
 4. Pick an outcome and enter how many ECY to spend.
 You'll see a preview of your potential winnings before confirming.
 5. You can sell your position at any time before the market closes — useful if you change your mind or want to lock in a profit.
-6. Check the **Portfolio** page to track all your positions and your running P/L.
+6. Check the **Portfolio** page to track all your open positions and running P/L.
-7. The **Leaderboard** shows where you rank against other guests.
+7. The **Leaderboard** shows individual rankings and table team rankings.
+8. Visit **How to Play** to read the rules or submit questions — admins answer them live.

 ## Setup Guide